Montenegro Investment News

 An aside: Jump ahead to 2019.
 Having just returned from attending a wedding and then extending my stay an additional two weeks at the Montenegro the Regent Porto Montenegro located on the edge of Tivat, in the Bay of Kotor (a dramatic meandering fjord-like inlet, enclosed by rugged mountains), four miles from Kotor's Unesco-listed medieval Old Town, I can categorically say that this luxury 5 star hotel delivers the world-class service that was promised in 2012.
 The hotel staff, accommodation, and location with stunning views far exceeded my expectations.

 The wedding was magnificent.
 I don't believe that I have seen as many people wearing aviator style regular or sun glasses at one hotel in my life.
 LOL.
-I sported a pair of mens aviator eyeglasses myself.
-When it comes to sunglasses, there are few styles more popular than the aviator.
+I sported a pair of Ray Ban mens aviator eyeglasses myself.
+I feel that Ray Bans are the best by design when it comes to sunglasses and there are few styles more popular than the aviator.
 I think it is one of the most iconic and popular sunglass silhouettes of all time.
 Think of all the celebrities that at some time or other have worn them.
 From Tom Cruise to Angelina Jolie, Lenny Kravitz and even Michael Jackson, the aviator style is the timeless favorite of everyone, including it appears of more than 75% of the people staying at the Regent Porto Montenegro.
 Of course having a luxury marina right out front filled with elegant sailing boats doesn't hurt either.

 I stayed in the original Venezia wing which opened in 2014.
 However the neighboring Aqua wing which opened in 2017 is equally impressive even though it is more contemporary in design concept.
 Oh and the service and facilities are outstanding.
 Consider the Regent Spa which offers massages and luscious face and body beauty treatments (Aromatherapy Associates products), plus sauna, a steam room, and hammam and experience showers.
 I spent many hours there.
 In addition there's a gym, a black indoor sea-view pool with hot tub, and an outdoor pool on the first-floor terrace, overlooking the marina.
 I spent a number of hours there as well.
 Between the Venezia and Aqua wings, the Pool Club has a 40-metre infinity pool, ringed by sun-beds and palms, a lap pool and two kids' pools.
 Foodies won't be disappointed.
 The Murano restaurant occupies a grand space with high ceilings, chandeliers and Murano-glass artworks, plus outdoor tables in the lovely Italian Garden, overlooking the marina.
 All in all.
 Stay at the Regent Porto Montenegro if you are in the area.
 You won't regret a moment.